Trap, Skeet, & Sporting Clays

 Competition, Competence, and Camaraderie

-If you’re ready for a little friendly competition, the Minnesota Horse & Hunt Club organizes two Sporting Clays leagues every year in the Spring, Summer and Fall.
+If you’re ready for a little friendly competition, the Minnesota Horse & Hunt Club organizes two Sporting Clays leagues every year in the Spring, and Fall.
 Our unique handicap scoring system allows participants of all skill levels to compete and be competitive with master-class shooters.

 We’re very proud to say this league program is the largest of its kind in the entire United States.
 Many major Sporting Clays events are considered successful if they attract 200 shooters or more.
 Our Spring and Summer leagues are held on Tuesday, Wednesday, and Thursday nights and typically experience attendance of 200+ shooters a night.